 How to Choose?

 As a general rule of thumb, high-gloss finishes tend to show more dirt, scratches, and other imperfections.
 While they can certainly make your hardwoods stand out, they are best reserved for locations that don’t receive a tremendous amount of foot traffic or other type of wear.
+If you need a super durable and long lasting material, new metal fabricating equipment can provide easy ways to create metal floors.
 A matte finish is a better option for high-traffic areas, such as an entry way or stairs.
 They don’t reflect as much light as glossy finishes, so they will do a better job of hiding dirt and imperfections.

 Base your finish choice on aesthetics as well as durability.
 You should also consider whether or not the floors need to be protected from moisture.